Last Updated on October 7, 2023 by Samantha Harris

-Good long-term memory is essential to tortoises.
-Different species can be found across the world, but most are found in semi-arid habitats.
+Good long-term memory is essential to tortoises’ survival.
+Different species can be found worldwide, but most are found in semi-arid habitats.

 Food sources in these localities are often scattered across the land in patches, so tortoises need to recall information to navigate their environment.

 Tortoises can remember things for at least 9 years.
-Complex tasks are recalled in detail for weeks, while simple tasks can be remembered for years.
+Complex tasks are recalled in detail for weeks, while simple tasks can be recalled for years.

 Tortoises have spatial memory similar to small mammals, recalling where they’ve been, where to find food/water, and how to retrace their footsteps.

 Navigating a maze through trial and error isn’t an easy task.
-However, after completing the task, it’ll remember how to do so in the future.
+However, after completing the task, it’ll remember how to do so.

 How Long is a Tortoise’s Memory?